 Keisha Stoute, Founder and CEO in Chicago of Stoute Communications, LLC, serves as the principal mediator and consultant, offering exceptional conflict resolution services to corporate and attorney clients.
 Ms. Stoute consults for large corporations and mid size companies who are experiencing conflict and culture issues that hinder the work environment.

 She loves helping clients in challenging situations and finds pleasure in creating positive results.
 For the past seven years, Keisha has mediated employment and workplace disputes, business and contract disputes, consumer disputes, replevins, torts, custody and divorce cases.

-Keisha has gained a respectable reputation, as a non-attorney mediator in the Lake County Small Claims Mediation Program at the 19th Judicial Circuit Court in Waukegan, IL.
+As a result of her hard work and dedication, she has gained a respectable reputation, as a non-attorney mediator throughout Chicago and surrounding areas.
+She began her mediation experience at the Lake County Small Claims Mediation Program at the 19th Judicial Circuit Court in Waukegan, IL.

 Ms. Stoute has mediated 250+ cases with a success rate of 90 percent and has received judicial and attorney recommendations for her outstanding work.
 Her background includes; mediation certifications from the Center for Conflict Resolution Chicago in Mediation Skills Training (2012) and Custody & Divorce Domestic Relations (2013).

 Keisha is also a certified mediator for the Cook County Domestic Relations Division and has relationships with large scale to small family law firms throughout the Chicagoland area.
 Ms. Stoute has also worked with tech start-up companies in Sicilon Valley and rendered services.

 Career Highlights Include: